NuGet/Insights/README.md

    ```
    git clone https://github.com/joelverhagen/ExplorePackages.git
    ```
 3. Run `dotnet publish` on the website and worker projects.
-This produces a directory that can be uploaded to Azure later.
+This produces compiled directories that can be deployed to Azure later.
    ```
    cd ExplorePackages
    dotnet publish src/ExplorePackages.Worker -c Release